stjudecloud/docs/docs/guides/genomics-platform/requesting-data/about-our-data.md

 ### Feature Counts files

 !!!
 Note "Coming Soon"
     This documentation is not yet written.
-For more information, please contact us at supoprt@stjude.cloud
+For now, you can refer to the [official documentation](https://htseq.readthedocs.io/en/master/) or contact us at support@stjude.cloud.

 ## Sequencing Information